zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 <li> Ensure that you set the screen profile before initializing (<code>Stream.init</code>) the screen-sharing stream.</li>
 <li>Setting the screen profile may affect your billing.
 Due to limitations of some devices and browsers, the resolution you set may fail to take effect and is adjusted by the browser.
 In this scenario, billing is calculated based on the actual resolution.</li></div>

 ## Considerations

-- Set the `video` property as `false` when creating the screen-sharing stream.
+- Set the `video` property as `false` when creating a screen-sharing stream.
 - If you need to create multiple streams, we recommend setting the `audio` property as `true` for only one local stream.
 - Do not set the UID of the screen-sharing stream to a fixed value.
 Streams with the same UID can interfere with each other.
 - **Do not subscribe to a locally published screen-sharing stream**, else additional charges incur.